Poissonfish/hort503/Project/Project3/README.md

 # Project 03

 ### Summary
 Given any FASTA file, this program will split the file into several piece of subfiles.
-Every subfiles won't contain more than 5,000 sequences and will be analyzed by 'blastp' program with the given database.
+Each subfile won't contain more than 5,000 sequences and will be analyzed by 'blastp' program with the given database.
 Afterward this program will generate a summary table which would show the name of matches proteins and the total number of alignments matches for that protein.

 ### Usage
-First run 'DoBatchBlast.srun' as follow:
+* First step: run 'DoBatchBlast.srun' as follow
 ```
-sbatch DoBatchBlast.srun [query file] [database name]
+sh DoBatchBlast.sh [query file] [database name]
 ```
-Then users can use ```ls split*``` to check the progress.
-When the number of files in folder 'splitOut' is same as number in folder 'splitFSA', users can use :
+Then users can use ```tail BlastResult/Blast_*``` to check the progress.
+After the blast tasks done, users can use :
 ```
-sh SummarizeBlast.sh [Path to a place that contains the directory 'splitOut']
+sh SummarizeBlast.sh [Path to a directory that contains blast results]
 ```
 to summarize the results.

 ### Example
 ```
-cd /home/chun-peng.chen/project03/
+cd ~/project03/
-sbatch data/hort503_01_s18/example-data/all.pep /data/hort503_01_s18/example-data/swissprot
+sh DoBatchBlast.sh ~/project03/all.pep ~/project03/swissprot
 ```
-When the blast tasks done, do :
+After the blast tasks done, do :
 ```
-sh SummarizeBlast.sh /home/chun-peng.chen/project03/
+sh SummarizeBlast.sh ~/project03/BlastResult
 ```

 ### Prerequisite